sinequa/sba-angular/docs/modules/components/network.md

 Assuming the entities are properly extracted from documents, normalized and stored in columns of the index, the following example describe how to use the [`AggregationProvider`]({{site.baseurl}}components/classes/AggregationProvider.html) to produce different types of network visualizations.

-Note that in all cases, **aggregations are computed in the context of the current query of the [`SearchService`]({{site.baseurl}}components/injectables/SearchService.html)**, unless a different Query is passed to the provider as an option input.
+Note that in all cases, **aggregations are computed in the context of the current query of the [`SearchService`]({{site.baseurl}}components/injectables/SearchService.html)**, unless a different `Query` is passed to the provider as an optional input.
 This means if you search for "Google", the top relations built by this provider should normally include companies like Google, and people like Larry Page.

 #### **Statistical relations**